-To show you why, we answer the questions we hear most often from customers — before they buy and fall in love with their bamboo floors.
+To show you why bamboo flooring is the best flooring for pets and dogs, we answer the questions we hear most often from customers — before they buy and fall in love with their bamboo floors.

 Do Pets Scratch Bamboo Flooring?

 Strand woven bamboo flooring is one of the strongest materials available.
-It outperforms South American hardwoods on the Janka Hardness Scale and costs less per square foot for equal quality.
+It outperforms just about every other floor on the market on the Janka Hardness Scale (by far), comes in premium lengths and widths, and costs less per square foot than traditional hardwoods.

 Does Pet Urine Stain Bamboo Floors?

 No matter what kind of flooring you have, it’s a good idea to clean up pet urine as quickly as possible.
-Urine can even stain concrete if left too long.
+Pet urine can even stain concrete if it’s not cleaned up soon enough.

 But with strand woven bamboo flooring, accidents don’t have to become disasters.
-High-quality brands use an aluminum oxide coating that makes bamboo floors more resistant to liquids compared to traditional hardwoods.
-That being said, urine puddles left on any floor for too long (including bamboo and eucalyptus) can result in irreparable damage.
+High-quality bamboo flooring brands use an aluminum oxide coating that makes them relatively resistant to pet urine than traditional hardwoods.
+That being said, urine puddles left on any floor for too long (including bamboo and eucalyptus) can result in irreparable damage if left to sit for more than 20 hours.

-“Excellent Customer service, Bamboo floor has held up well for 5 years and three dogs.” ~ John T., Suwanee (Yelp review)
+“….[my]
+Bamboo floor has held up well for 5 years and three dogs.” ~ John T., Suwanee

 Is Bamboo Flooring Non-Toxic and Safe for Pets?